sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/3_images.md

 The official Sipeed image is based on an adapted Debian.

 There may be problems with the memory identification of some 16G memory core boards, which may cause the system to crash when the memory usage is high.

+The default image has two types of account and password configurations, you can try both:
+1. User：`root`，`debian`，`sipeed`； the password for all accounts is `licheepi`
+2. User: `debian`，password: `debian`； user: `sipeed`，password: `licheepi`

+### Memory Problem Repair Instructions
-Please use the following command to burn a new u-boot to the board, the u-boot used by 16G memory is in the link of the network disk in the **Download Links** below.
+Please use the following command to burn a new u-boot to the board.
+The u-boot used by 16G memory is in the Mega Cloud Storage link: https://mega.nz/folder/phoQlBTZ#cZeQ3qZ__pDvP94PT3_bGA , and can also be downloaded from this link: https://dl.sipeed.com/shareURL/LICHEE/licheepi4a/07_Tools
+The relevant files are in the `20230803_tempfix.zip` compressed package.
+(images of 0721 and later versions can be used normally, no need to replace it with the file here)

 ```shell
 sudo ./fastboot flash ram ./images/u-boot-with-spl-ddr16g.bin